buffetboy2001/cmake-exploration/README.md

 _* Question: Is the dependency project (integrator) supposed to be declaring includes?
 I wonder if something is wrong in the project's setup.
 Need to explore._

-#### Third Approach: CMake-Managed Fetch from an Artifact Repository
+#### Third Approach: CMake-Managed Fetch of an Artifact from File System
 [] Complete Me.
 Not sure yet, but this may be using Externalproject_add(URL ...).
 That allows pulling a .tgz and expanding it, etc.

 ## Installing